ucsb-cs24/s21/_lab/lab04.md

 # Step 6: Submit your revised intbst.cpp, test_intbst.cpp and intbst.h

-You are allowed to modify intbst.h, though you should not need to, so submit both intbst.cpp and intbst.h to Gradescope for a grade out of 95.
-The remaining 5 points will be awarded manually by a cs24 staff after checking the coverage of your testbench.
+You are allowed to modify intbst.h, though you should not need to, so submit both intbst.cpp and intbst.h to Gradescope for a grade out of 100.
 # Optional Extra Challenge

 AFTER you have completed the main lab, you may modify it for extra credit by converting your BST to a generic data structure.
 For convenience, we will not change any of the file or data structure names, but your structure should be useable as IntBST<T> where T is a type that can be compared with <, >, etc. This could include double, char, or any other basic type.
 There is a separate Gradescope submission portal for this extra credit assignment.
 Make sure to have a full-credit submission on the main assignment's Gradescope before working on this part.